Explore UCD

 Assessment Strategy

-Assignment: This assignment will require students to analyse particular datasets using R & answer a number of questions based on the results.
+Assignment(Including Essay): This assignment will require students to analyse particular datasets & answer a number of questions based on the results.
 Students may work in groups of up to three (3) people.
-Week 7 n/a Graded No
+Week 8, Week 11, Week 12 Alternative linear conversion grade scale 40% No

 Carry forward of passed components